hecanjog/dronelife.org/readme.md

 First, make sure you have python 2.7 and pip installed

-To install dronelife globally, from the src directory run:
+To install dronelife globally, from the project root run:

     sudo python setup.py develop

 Which will install dronelife in 'develop' mode, which lets you hack on the code without having to reinstall the module on every change.

-To run the app just:
+To run the app in development mode, from anywhere just:

-    python run.py
+    dronelife dev

 Which will start a local server.
 The site will be accessable from `http://127.0.0.1:5000`